 Here is our updated basic care sheet, as our website host is playing up and won't let us edit the information sheet page!

 Pregnant and nursing does and young kittens receive extra protein to meet their growth-related nutritional requirements.
-As well as the above-mentioned sources of protein, they receive EMP, Lactol, tinned sardines etc.

-Again, here is our updated feeding sheet.
+Again, here is my updated feeding sheet.